afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/COMPLETE_CRM_DOCS.md

 Q: How to communicate between teams/team members and support team/client?
 A: Multi-channel communication system with internal messaging, client portal, and integrated email/SMS notifications.
 8. Complaint/Review Management
-Q: How to handle complaints/reviews between client and support team?
+Q: How to handle complaints/reviews between the client and support team?
 A: Dedicated complaint management system with SLA tracking, escalation matrix, and resolution workflows.

-Questions for Understanding the Current flow
+Questions for Understanding the Current Flow
 Business Understanding:
 1. What is your primary business model and revenue streams?
-Company’s primary business model is providing services like:
+The company’s primary business model is providing services like:
-Development (Wordpress)
+Development (WordPress)
 Graphics (Logo Design, Business Cards, Video Editing) SEO (On Page + Off-Page)
 Marketing (Yelp)